ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 ```

-Here we've created two [routes](https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing): `/`, which will be our web application's homepage and serve the content of `login.html`, and `/main`, which will be our web application's sleep tracker page and serve the content of `main.html`.
+Here we've created two [routes](https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing):
++ `/`, which will be our web application's homepage and serve the content of `login.html`.
++ `/main`, which will be our web application's sleep tracker page and serve the content of `main.html`.

 Flask uses the `@app.route` [function decorator](https://realpython.com/primer-on-python-decorators/) to determine which functions will be executed when the user visits different routes.

 View the application by opening a terminal in the `sleep-tracker` directory and and entering `flask run`.